-Developing the On-site Visit Agenda and Site Preparation
+Developing the Visit Agenda and Site Preparation

 Interviews are another method that the review team will use to verify and validate information presented in the Self-Study Report.
 A tentative agenda should be developed by the institution and discussed during the pre-visit.
 In developing the agenda, careful attention should be given to scheduling activities in a manner that ensures that adequate time is allocated to the various aspects of the program.
-In addition to scheduling time for the team to become familiar with the exhibits and other campus facilities, the team will need to interview administrators, faculty, candidates, and personnel from cooperating local schools.
+In addition to scheduling time for the team to become familiar with the any additional exhibits, the team will need to interview administrators, faculty, candidates, and personnel from cooperating local schools.

 A typical agenda would begin with a team meeting on the first day of the review.
 Specific arrangements for the first afternoon and evening should be discussed during the pre-visit.
-In making the arrangements, it should be kept in mind that the team has very little time together prior to beginning the on-campus activities.
 Interviews may take place on this first day.
 A well-planned first day will get the review off to a good start.